Hurricane Carol: Meteorological history

 A tropical wave spawned a tropical depression over the northeastern Bahamas on August 25.
 It moved to the north-northwest and intensified into a tropical storm early on August 26.
 Receiving the name Carol, the storm gradually turned to the north, and strengthened under generally favorable conditions.
 On August 26, the Hurricane Hunters reported an eye, 23 mi in diameter despite Carol being a tropical storm.
 The next day, Carol strengthened to attain hurricane status while located about 345 mi east of Cape Canaveral, Florida.
 With a large anticyclone persisting across the southeastern United States, the motion of Carol turned to a northwest drift.
 The hurricane continued to strengthen, and Carol reached an initial peak intensity of 105 mph on August 28.
 By that time, it was a small hurricane, and the radius of maximum winds was smaller than normal for its latitude and central pressure.
 After maintaining peak intensity for 30 hours and moving a distance of about 75 mi, Carol weakened slightly off the coast of Georgia.

 An eastward moving deep-wave trough intensified as it moved through the eastern United States.
 This caused Carol to accelerate as it turned to the north and north-northeast.
 On August 30, the hurricane again strengthened to reach Category 2 status while located 180 mi east of Savannah, Georgia.
 Early on August 31, Carol passed very near Cape Hatteras, North Carolina with reconnaissance aircraft intensity estimates from 75–125 mph.
-The hurricane continued north-northeastward with a forward motion of up to 39 mph, and Carol intensified further to make landfall on eastern Long Island a Category 3 hurricane with peak winds of 115 mph.
-After quickly crossing Long Island Sound, the hurricane made landfall again near Groton, Connecticut,.
+The hurricane continued north-northeastward with a forward motion of up to 39 mph, and Carol intensified further to make landfall on eastern Long Island as a Category 3 hurricane with peak winds of 115 mph.
+After quickly crossing Long Island Sound, the hurricane made landfall again near Groton, Connecticut.
 Carol had maintained its small structure and well-defined eye, and observers on both eastern Long Island and Groton, Connecticut reported blue skies and light winds as the eye passed overhead, followed by strong hurricane-force winds.
 The landfall intensity was based on a pressure of 957 mbar recorded in Groton, Connecticut.
 Ninety percent of homes in the Groton Long Point area were destroyed by the storm surge and winds in Hurricane Carol.
 Carol quickly lost tropical characteristics while crossing into inland eastern Massachusetts, and became extratropical over southwestern New Hampshire, late on August 31.
-The powerful extratropical storm continued northward, before losing its identity after entering Canada, over southern Quebec.
+The powerful extratropical storm continued northward, before losing its identity after entering Canada, over Southern Quebec.